 Diet

-Omnivorous – feeds on small fish, insects, worms, snails, and plant matter.
+Carnivorous/Omnivorous – feeds on fish, crustaceans, mollusks, insects, and plant matter depending on species.

 Average Size